Azure/acs-engine/docs/kubernetes/troubleshooting.md

 Look for the exit code.
 In the above example, the exit code is `20`.
 The list of exit codes and their meaning can be found [here](../../parts/k8s/kubernetescustomscript.sh).

-If after following the above you are still unable to troubleshoot your deployment error, please open a Github issue with title `CSE error: exit code <INSERT_YOUR_EXIT_CODE>` and include the following in the description:
+If after following the above you are still unable to troubleshoot your deployment error, please open a Github issue with title "CSE error: exit code <INSERT_YOUR_EXIT_CODE>" and include the following in the description:

 1. The apimodel json used to deploy the cluster (aka your cluster config). **Please make sure you remove all secrets and keys before posting it on GitHub.**